 Unsustainable palm oil is responsible for large-scale deforestation, putting wildlife like orangutans and tigers under threat, as well as contributing to greenhouse gas emissions and increasing the risk of climate change.
 But rejecting palm oil all together could have unintended consequences as alternatives can be even worse for the environment, with some needing up to nine times as much land to produce.
 When you’re shopping look for products containing RSPO certified sustainable palm oil.

 Plastic has infiltrated our natural world and even our diets.
 Bring a reusable-bag when you shop, opt for packaging-free fruit and vegetables where possible, and ask brands and retailers that continue to use plastic to find alternatives.

 When possible try to include seasonal produce from your local farm shop or greengrocer in your diet.
 As well as supporting your local economy, you might get to know local producers and get tips on how to prepare seasonal foods.
 You can check what’s in season with this handy calendar.

 What are we doing?

 We’re lobbying governments to introduce and strengthen laws to protect nature and to halt the climate emergency.
 We’re also working with the fishing industry, farmers and businesses throughout the production chain, to help them feed the world’s growing population sustainably.

-By teaming up with Sodexo (one of the world’s largest contract caterers) we are bringing planet-friendly food to 5,000 kitchens around the world, including universities throughout the British Isles, while our work with food brand Knorr is helping to introduce a wider variety of plant-based foods to chefs, stores and shoppers.
+By teaming up with Sodexo (one of the world’s largest contract caterers) we are bringing planet-friendly food to 5,000 kitchens around the world, including universities throughout the British Isles.
 Retailers are essential: with Tesco, we’re working together to halve the environmental impact of the average shopping basket.